Be ready to impress with this Vegan Strawberry Cake! So perfectly fruity, moist and sweet! An egg and dairy free spring/summer delight!

 - Reduce Well: Although reducing the strawberries takes a while and may seem unnecessary, it is SO important.
 Reducing them removes a lot of the water content, bringing out the actual strawberry flavor!

 Cake Storage Tips

-To Store: I recommend storing this strawberry vegan cake in the fridge in an airtight container for up to 5 days.
+To Store: Like all healthy cake, I recommend storing this strawberry vegan cake in the fridge in an airtight container for up to 5 days.
 To Freeze: This cake freezes really well!
 Simply store it in an airtight, freezer safe container for up to 3 months!
 Thaw, slice and serve when you’re ready to enjoy it.

 More vegan treats

 - vegan gluten free banana bread

 - gluten free vegan coffee cake with blackberry swirl